Frequently Asked Questions

 Q10: How early should I enrol my child?

-If you want your child to start by a certain date, then you should enrol as early as possible, if you are flexible, then you should allow at least a 2 month window where possible.
-Generally, we can start children reasonably quickly.
+If you want your child to start by a certain date, then you should enrol as early as possible.

 Q11: Does my child need to be toilet trained prior to starting?